ansible/molecule/doc/source/usage.rst

   --> Initializing new scenario default...
   Successfully initialized scenario in /tmp/foo/molecule/default.

-Update the role with needed functionality and tests.
-Now test it:
+1. Update the role with needed functionality and tests.
+2. Install the dependencies by following the instructions in `INSTALL.rst` included in the role's scenario directory.
+3. Now test it.

 .. code-block:: bash